jasmine8711/Memory-game/readme.md

 Food Memory Game.
 [Demo](https://jasmine8711.github.io/Memory-game/).

-##The mission
-We want to recreate the game memory.
-It is a game where you have a bunch of cards.
-Each card contains an image.
-Of each image there are exactly two cards.
+I recreated the famous memory game.
+In the game you have a bunch of cards.
+Each card contains an image, there are exactly two cards of each image.
 The cards are placed in a random order.
 You get to turn them around.
-If you turned around two cards they either turn back so you can't see their image if they did not match.
-And if they did match they stay image face visible.
+If you turned around two cards they either turn back so you can't see their image if they did not match or, if they did match, they stay visible.

 ## How do i do that .

-Now i know to slove a complicated problem, i should break them to baby step . so here is my step to creat this game.
+Now i know to slove a complicated problem, i should break them to baby step.

 1. Create HTML and basic css.
 1. Make flip animation in css.